AjGit24/hack-the-tunnels-challenges/example-app/README.md

 - `service/src/infrastructure/api/router.ts`: Main router location
 - `service/src/infrastructure/api/routes`: Where all other routers are stored
-- `service/src/services`: Services are where business logic live
+- `service/src/services`: On our website we might have specific tasks like making a product, buying a product, checking email and passwords, etc. "Services" are responsible for doing those specific tasks.
-- `service/src/infrastructure/db/schema.prisma`: This file is utilized by the Prisma ORM to generate migrations and types
+- `service/src/infrastructure/db/schema.prisma`: Contains important information about how to create and organize things in our program.
+It's like a recipe book and Prisma(the software) follows the 'recipe' to create and organize data on our website.

 # Key Words